Reed Edwin Peggram

 Reed Edwin Peggram, also known as Edwin Reed (26 July 1914- 20 April 1982) was an American scholar, translator, and teacher of linguistics, and was also known for his survival of Nazi imprisonment during World War II.
 He was born and raised in the Dorchester neighborhood of Boston, Massachusetts and died there at the age of 67.

 Biography

 Early life

 Reed Edwin Peggram was born to Harvey Thomas Peggram and Mary Reed Peggram on July 26, 1914, in Dorchester, Massachusetts.
 Both of his parents were born in Virginia.
 Peggram's mother was a housewife and his father, after an injury from military involvement during World War I, was sent to a hospital in Virginia for long term recovery.
 After his parents divorced, Peggram's mother married Phillip Farrar and moved to Bayonne, New Jersey.
 Because Peggram was not primarily supported by either of his parents, he was taken care of by his grandmother, Mrs. Laura Reed, who worked as a school custodian.
-Reed Peggram also had three younger brothers.
+Reed Peggram also had two younger brothers.